daksh64/Professional-Development-workshop/README.md

  ●	Instructors: Educators and subject matter experts interested in creating and delivering courses.

  ●	Administrators: Platform administrators responsible for system management and content moderation.

+### How to use
+Just download the zip file.
+Open xampp
+Start the apache and mysql services
+Now create a database on phpmyadmin
+Import the sql file
+Now, you can run the platform on localhost